Use the Present Subjunctive tense to talk about things that are uncertain to happen: in the present.

 I hope that you have a pair of sunglasses is hypothetical.
 So is, Do you want me to speak to her?

-HYPOTHETICAL situations include those that express desire, emotion, improbability, give commands, and to express opinion.
+HYPOTHETICAL situations include those that express desire, emotion, improbability, give commands, and to express an opinion.

 espero que; caso que; é importante que; é possivel que; é necessário que; are triggers for this tense.